This post may contain affiliate links. Please read my disclosure policy.

 Give each family a different shelf in the refrigerator or freezer (if that’s easy to do).
 Label them if you want with a sticky note.
 Of course, you may want to keep in mind the relationship you have with the other families and decide if this is a good idea or not.

-If you vacation at the same place every year, like my family does, get a copy of the store layout for the grocery store you shop at when you arrive.
-Make a master list of “first shopping trip necessities” and keep it in a place where you can find it each year (maybe type it up on the computer and print it out before you leave each year).
+Get a copy of the store layout for the grocery store you shop at when you arrive.
+If you vacation at the same place every year, like my family does, make a master list of “first shopping trip necessities” and keep it in a place where you can find it each year (maybe type it up on the computer and print it out before you leave each year).
 This can save you a lot of time, and you’ll be on your way to fun a whole lot faster!

-I hope these ideas help you get your vacation started off in the right direction.
+I hope these vacation meal planning ideas help you get your vacation started off in the right direction.
 If you have any other tips or ideas to share, please leave them in the comments.
 I’d love to hear them!